-Since Dec, 2019, The Haus of Glitter has been living in + healing with + reimagining the former home Esek Hopkins, commander of the slavery ship "Sally" (built in 1756).
-We are transforming the space to create work that investigates lineage; and restores the energetic center of its layered history towards Queer/Feminist BIPoC Wisdom, Healing, & Liberation.
-Everything we create here is a protest-demonstration against the system that tells us that Esek Hopkins’ home, a symbol of his legacy of white supremacy, is worth preserving.
+From Dec 2019 - Nov 2022, The Haus of Glitter was living in + healing with + reimagining the former home Esek Hopkins, commander of the slavery ship "Sally" (built in 1756).
+During this time, we worked to heal + transform the space to create work that investigates lineage; and restores the energetic center of its layered history towards Queer/Feminist BIPoC Wisdom, Healing, & Liberation.
+Everything we have created + will create here is a protest-demonstration against the system that tells us that Esek Hopkins’ home, a symbol of his legacy of white supremacy, is worth preserving.

-This residency is possible thanks to a 2-year PARKIST Artist Residency with The City of Providence Department of Art + Culture + Tourism & Parks Department.
+This residency was made possible thanks to a 2-year PARKIST Artist Residency with The City of Providence Department of Art + Culture + Tourism & Parks Department.

 THE HISTORIC HAUS OF GLITTER PERFORMANCE LAB (2019)

 (below) this depiction of colonization, attached to a granite boulder in front of the homestead, shows two indigenous figures presumably standing on the coast of present day RI.
 Seemingly approaching the coast, are some colonists - one appears to be reaching out their hand while the indigenous figure holds their palm face out.

 When we say “historic restoration”, whose restoration are we referring to?
 This research-to-performance project is part of a two-year “PARKIST” Artist Residency with the Providence Parks Department & The Department of Arts + Culture + Tourism at the Historic Esek Hopkins Homestead (built in 1754) and Park.
 In solidarity and collaboration with our community, we are creating work investigates lineage; and to heal and shift the energetic center of this space and land’s layered history toward Queer Feminist PoC Wisdom, Healing, & Collective Liberation.